jupitersinsight/yapsbt/README.md

 The folder *plugins* contains the modules with the functions that can be passed as argument to the sniffer.

-Example: sniffer.py --read file.pcap --bpf 'tcp port 21' --action ftp_commands
+Example: sniffer.py --read file.pcap --bpf 'udp port 53' --action dns_c2_beacon

 ## List of plugins